Kaspersky Lab: Red October

 In January 2013, Kaspersky discovered the Red October malware, which had been used for widespread cyber-espionage for five years.
 It targeted political targets like embassies, nuclear sites, mostly in Europe, Switzerland and North America.
 The malware was likely written by Russian-speaking hackers and the exploits by Chinese hackers.
 That June, Kaspersky discovered NetTraveler, which it said was obtaining data on emerging technology from government targets and oil companies.
 Kaspersky did not identify who was behind it, but it was similar to other cyber-espionage coming from Beijing, China.
 Later that same year, Kaspersky discovered a hacker group it called Icefog after investigating a cybersecurity attack on a Japanese television company.
 Kaspersky said the hacker group, possibly from China, was unique in that they targeted specific files they seemed to know about before planting malware to extract them.

 Mask

 In February 2014, Kaspersky identified the malware Mask, which infected 380 organizations in 31 countries.
 Many organizations that were affected were in Morocco.
-Some of the files were in Spanish and the group is believed to be a nation-state conducting espionage, but Kaspersky did not speculate on which country may have developed it.
+Some of the files were in Spanish and the group is believed to be a state conducting espionage, but Kaspersky did not speculate on which country may have developed it.